SelinCetinkaya/GA-Project-1/README.md

 ## Project Description

 Can't decide what to cook for dinner?
 Bored of your cookbooks?
 Stuck in a cooking rut?
-Easily search The Meal DB for recipes by meal name and category.
+With Recipe Finder, users can easily search The Meal DB for recipes by meal name and category.
 Additionally, users can generate a random recipe.
 The search will result in a the title of the recipe(s), area the recipe is from, the category, a photo, and the full recipe ingredients and directions.

 ## API and Data Sample

 The Meal DB
 https://www.themealdb.com/api.php
-Code snippet:
+Code snippet (by recipe name):

 ```{
     "meals": [